hd-o/coding-challenge/packages/jotai-writer-atom/README.md

 A context-friendly write-only atom, allowing dependency injection for atom setters.

 While working on [solid-calendar][solid_calendar], I encountered the need to inject an atom value only when a handler function was called, lazily, not eagerly during component render.
 A `writerAtom` solves this by exposing Jotai's get/set functions lazily, only when the write function is called.
-This method allows components to render without having to eagerly resolve/get the value of atoms needed by handler functions.
+This method allows component rendering without eagerly resolving/getting atoms needed by handler functions.
 See [handleSave.ts][handleSave] for example

 ---